matteocontrini/expelliarbusbot/README.md

 ## Running for development

-Make sure that you have the .NET Core 3.0 SDK and runtime installed on your system.
+Make sure that you have the .NET 6.0 SDK and runtime installed on your system.

 ### Visual Studio